-While the seagrass flats may not look like much to the casual observer, seagrass ecosystems are some of the most productive in the world and are vital to the Florida Keys ecosystem.
+While the seagrass flats may not look like much to the casual observer, seagrass habitats are some of the most productive in the world and are vital to the Florida Keys ecosystem.

-- Seagrass is very important commercially, in fact, 70% of commercially important fish utilize seagrass ecosystems at some point in their life.
+- Seagrass is very important commercially.
+In fact, 70% of commercially important fish utilize seagrass ecosystems at some point in their life.

 - Seagrass helps keep water clear.
 The rhizomes hold bottom sediments in place and the blades trap fine sediments from the water column.